Instructions to Authors

 Abstract should start on a new page after the title page.
-It should be informative and limited to 250 words and reflects all aspects of the study including results and conclusion, and explain significance of study.
+It should be informative and limited to 250 words and reflects all aspects of the study including results and conclusion, and explain the significance of the study.

 Key words, not more than 6, should be placed after the abstract.

-Main body: Start the main body of the paper on next page.
+Main body: Start the main body of the paper on the next page.
 All manuscripts should have a brief introduction.
 Headings should be bold and numbered.
 Also, if there are tables and diagrams included, these should be placed within the body of the paper near the text that refers to them.

 Acknowledgements of people, grants, funds, etc. should be placed in a separate section before the References.